armin-code/top-rated-movies-shows/README.md

 ## Linter check

-Run `ng lint` or `yarn lintyarn lint` to execute to check linter errors and warnings
+Run `ng lint` or `yarn lint` to execute to check linter errors and warnings